joshwadle/My-solutions-to-precourse/Chapter_7_Hypothesis_testing/readme.md

 [Assignment 1:](assignments/assignment_1_general_ht.md) Take this opportunity to go back to basics:
   - define terms used in hypothesis testing,
   - layout the 4 steps in setting up in hypothesis testing,
-  - think about the errors that you could make and make relevant choices.
+  - think about the type of errors that you could make and make relevant choices.

 Answer the questions in [assignment_1_general_ht.md](assignments/assignment_1_general_ht.md).

 ### 2. One sample t-tests